 Balzac: Ursule Mirouet (Holt & Co.).
 Selections from authors of the 17th century.
 Weekley: A Higher French Reader (Univ.
 Tut.
 Press).
-Advanced French Prose Composition (Spiers).
-Conversation.
-Duval: Histoire de la Littérature Française (Heath & Co.).
-Go zier; Dictionnaire Français (Colin, Paris).
-Galandy et Balaignac: Vocabulaire Analogique.
-Additional for Distinction: Balzac: Eugénie Grandet (Oxford Univ.
-Press).
-Rostand: Cyrano de Bergerac.
-Duval: Littérature Française (selected period).
+Advanced French Prose Composition (Spiers) Conversation.
+Duval: Histoire de la Littérature Française (Heath

-^{}The University provides no instruction for beginners in French, but extra-mural classes will be formed, if a sufficient number of students apply, to provide in-struction in French for Matriculation.
+^{}The University provides no instruction for beginners in French, but extra-mural classes will be formed, if a sufficient number of students apply, to provide instruction in French for Matriculation.